 To create a combination chart follow the following steps:

-A mixed or combination chart is one of the coolest Microsoft Excel features and functions.
+A mixed or combination chart is one of the coolest Microsoft Excel advanced features and functions.

 Data validation is one of the most powerful excel capabilities.
 It makes sure that users enter particular values into a cell.
 In the following example, we have restricted users to enter a whole number between 0 and 10.